 Interest expense consists of interest incurred on our outstanding borrowings under our outstanding convertible notes or other borrowings.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

 Interest and Dividend Income

-Interest and dividend income consists of interest on our cash and cash equivalents and dividend income from our investments.
+Interest and dividend income consists of interest and dividends on our cash, cash equivalents and marketable securities.

 Other Expenses